jeyao1/jeffyao_portfolio/README.md

 # Projects:

 ### **[Excel_TelcoChurn ](https://github.com/jeyao1/jeffyao_portfolio/raw/main/misc/Excel_TelcoChurn.xlsx)** (01/2024)
 > **Summary:** In my ‘SQL_Telco’ project, I cleaned a dataset and exported it to a CSV file for analysis in Excel.
 I uploaded this dataset to ChatGPT with the specific aim of generating a diverse set of data analysis questions.
 As illustrated below, these questions cover a wide range of topics, including customer demographics, service utilization patterns, and churn trends.
 It is important to note that ChatGPT’s role was exclusively in producing questions.
-All data analysis and interpretation in this project are conducted by me.
+All calculations, tests, dashboards, and interpretations in this project are done by me.

 <span style="color:#FF6865">**Tools Used**: <img src="misc/excel_logo2.png" width="128.125" height="68.75" style="vertical-align: middle; margin-left: 10px; margin-right: 10px;"> <img src="misc/tableau_logo.png" width="100" height="54" style="vertical-align: middle; margin-left: 10px; margin-right: 10px;"> </span>